-This Award celebrates those accommodation providers who provide a great service specific to mountain bikers in Scotland.
+This Award celebrates those accommodation providers who provide a great service to mountain bikers in staying in Scotland.

 Cleikum Mill Lodge provides value for money flexible accommodation in the heart of Innerleithen.
 It’s an ideal base for Enduro, downhill and cross country mountain biking on the surrounding hills and a short ride along the multi use railway path to Glentress with yet more options.

 Guests can book a room, an apartment or the whole house, making it a flexible option for up to 12 people.
 The owner is a keen mountain biker and as such knows what he would want from bike-friendly accommodation and goes out of his way to ensure he provides it, from secure bike storage, drying room, maps and advice on routes.

 They are in the heart of the village with shops, cafes, pubs, restaurants within a 2 minute walk.

 They are an hour approx. by bus or car from the vibrant and historic City of Edinburgh.

 Comrie Croft is an eco-farm nestled at the foot of a mountain in rural Perthshire.
 In the 1990s, Comrie Croft was a farm failing in the face of global market forces.
 As part of a successful employee and community buyout in 2008 a vision for regeneration was set out: to bring about economic, environmental and community revival by using the land to create new symbiotic opportunities for enterprise, recreation and sustainable living.
 Over the past 10 years our team has worked with passion and commitment to fulfill this vision, building multiple cooperating micro-enterprises under the Comrie Croft banner.
 These include a mountain bike trails centre, hostel/venue, wild-style campsite and glamping, an organic-principle market garden, farmshop, café and more.